 Projects eligible for grant funding include, but are not limited to:

-– Computer science workshops and training for women and girls
+– Computer science workshops and trainings for women and girls

 – Early incubation of female tech entrepreneurs